datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/jira.md

     === "3.
 Find email"

-        In the left-hand sidebar, click **Email** and your email will be under the "Current email" section.
+        In the left-hand sidebar, click the **Email** link and your email will located in the "Current email" section.

         ![Find Domain][image-4]